ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 	- regurgitant fraction (RF) ≥50%
 	- effective regurgitant orifice area ≥0.40 cm2
 ## LA compliance
-- acute severe MR --> normal size LA with normal or reduced compliance
+- acute severe MR --> normal size LA with normal or reduced compliance --> high pressures at any volume
+- v wave of LA pressure pulse prominent
+- LA, Pulmonary venous pressure elevated
+- Murmur in acute MR
+	- early in timing and decrescendo in configuration ending well before S2, as a reflection of the progressive diminution in the LV-LA pressure gradient.
+- LV systolic function -> normal, hyperdynamic , reduced in acute MR
+- Chronic MR
+	- marked LA enlargement
+	- increase LA compliance
+	- little if any increase in LA and pulmonary venous pressures for any increase in LA volume.
 	-